Prospectus Writing Services for Private and Public Capital Raising Initiatives

 Public vs. Private Offering Prospectus

 Some of the most common interchangeable terms in the offering document space is the usage of the word “prospectus” for both private and public offerings.
 Which is correct?
 Traditionally speaking, the term prospectus is most often associated with a public offering or listing on a stock exchange.
 A company going through the stages of an initial public offering must create a prospectus.
-However, in the private placement world, it has also become common to use the term prospectus, even though the most appropriate term would be “private placement memorandum”, “PPM”, or even “offering memorandum”.
-Even within this narrow field, the offering memorandum or private placement memorandum (PPM) can be associated with a hedge fund or mutual fund, or a basic company raising capital.
+However, in the private placement world, it has also become common to use the term prospectus, even though the most appropriate term would be “private placement memorandum” (“PPM”) or even “offering memorandum”.
+Even within this narrow field, the offering memorandum or private placement memorandum can be associated with a hedge fund or mutual fund, or a startup company raising capital.
 Many refer to the private placement document process by simply calling it prospectus, as worldwide this is the most common term designated for raising capital.
-Our team assists with public prospectus writing and offering circular documents worldwide.
+Our team assists with public and private prospectus writing and offering circular documents worldwide.

 Prospectus Writing for Offering Equity Securities